 Appendix overview DFF-Research Project1 DFF-Research Project2 B10: Project description.
 It is recommended to use the DFF project description template (see section 5.3.1).
 It must include any figures, tables, etc., excluding list of references/bibliography (must be uploaded as a separate appendix B11).
-If the project description exceeds the maximum number of characters or pages, as outlined under the applied-for funding instrument, the application will not be given active consideration (see section 6.1).
-X X B11: List of references/bibliography for the project description. Х Х Budget: Must be completed in the mandatory DFF budget template (see section 5.3.5) and uploaded to e-grant as a separate file.
-Pledges of actual financial support from other sources for the project's completion must be included in the budget. х х
+If the project description exceeds the maximum number of characters or pages, as outlined under the applied-for funding instrument, the application will not be given active consideration (see section 5.3 and section 6.1). х X B11: List of references/bibliography for the project description. Х Х Budget: Must be completed in the mandatory DFF budget template (see section 5.3.5 ) and uploaded to e-grant as a separate file.
+Pledges of actual financial support from other sources for the project's completion must be included in the budget.
+X X